aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/read-existing-3d-scenes/_index.md

 Creating a `Scene` instance gives you a container for all geometry, materials, and metadata.

-## Step 3: Load an Existing 3D Document
+## Step 3: load an existing 3D document

 Load your file with a single call—Aspose.3D parses the format and populates the `Scene` object automatically.
 This step handles geometry, textures, and hierarchy in one go.